Residual dimension of nilpotent groups: Residual dimension

 The purpose of this section is to define the constants $\dim_{\RFL}(N)$, $\dim_{\RFU}(N)$, and $\dim_{\ARF}(N)$ for a torsion free, finitely generated nilpotent group $N$.
 We start by giving a lower bound for the order of a finite $p$-group in terms of the prime $p$ and its step length. \begin{lemma} If $Q$ is an abelian finite $p$-group, then $|Q| \geq p$.
 If $Q$ has step length $c > 1$, then $|Q| \geq p^{c + 1}$. \end{lemma} \begin{proof} Since the first statement is clear, we may assume that $Q$ has step length $c > 1$.
 We prove the second statement by induction on step length.
 For the base case, we assume that $Q$ has step length $2$.
 There exist elements $x,y \in Q$ such that $[x,y] \neq 1$.
 Since $Q$ has step length $2$, we have that $[x,y] \in [Q,Q] \leq Z(Q)$.
 Consider the group $H = \innp{x,y,[x,y]}$.
 Since each element in $H$ can be written uniquely as $x^t \: y^s \: [x,y]^\ell$ for integers satisfying $0 \leq t < \text{Ord}_Q(x)$, $0 \leq s < \text{Ord}_Q(y)$, and $0 \leq \ell < \text{Ord}_Q([x,y])$, we observe that the second paragraph after \cite[Definition 8.2]{Eick_Holt_obrien} implies that $|H| = \text{Ord}_Q(x) \cdot \text{Ord}_Q(y) \cdot \text{Ord}_Q([x,y]) \geq p^3.$ Since $|H|$ divides $|Q|$, we have that $|Q| \geq p^3$.

 Now suppose that $Q$ has step length $c > 2$.
 By induction, $|Q / \ga_c(Q)| \geq p^c$, and since $\ga_c(Q)$ is abelian, we have that $|\ga_c(Q)| \geq p$.
-In particular, $|Q| = |Q / \ga_c(Q)||Q| \geq p^{c + 1}$. \end{proof}
+In particular, $|Q| = |Q / \ga_c(Q)||\ga_c(Q)| \geq p^{c + 1}$. \end{proof}

 We say that an infinite order element $g$ of a torsion free finitely generated group $N$ is \textbf{primitive} if whenever there exists an element $h \in N$ and a non-zero integer $m$ such that $h^m = g$, then either $g = h$ or $g = h^{-1}$.
-In particular, if $N$ is a torsion free, finitely generated abelian group with a primitive element $z$, there exists a generating basis $\set{x_i}_{i=1}^{h(G)}$ for $N$ as a $\Z$-module such that $x_1 = z$.
+In particular, if $N$ is a torsion free, finitely generated abelian group with a primitive element $z$, there exists a Mal'tsev generating basis $\set{x_i}_{i=1}^{h(N)}$ for $N$ as a $\Z$-module such that $x_1 = z$.
+One way to see that is to first note that $N / \innp{z} \cong \Z^{h(N) - 1}$ since $z$ is not the proper power of an element.
+By lifting a Mal'tsev generating basis for $\Z^{h(N) - 1}$, we obtain a Mal'tsev generating basis for $N$ which includes $z$.
 The following lemma implies for any prime number $p$ that we may separate a primitive central element $x$ in a torsion free, finitely generated nilpotent group $N$ from the identity with a surjective group morphism to a finite $p$-group.